 Figure 35 illustrates the explosive increase in the growth rate of ETFs.
-ETF assets under management are expected to grow by 15.8% annually through 20156, which leads us to conclude that high equity correlations could be here to stay.
+This continued growth year after year leads us to conclude that high equity correlations could be here to stay.

 |“By redistributing a portion of the equity allocation to alternative investments, investors could improve their portfolio diversification while potentially creating a smoother return stream.”|

 How Can Investors Increase Their Allocation to Alternative Investments?

 Pairing asset classes and investments that are lowly correlated can potentially reduce portfolio volatility.
 We have demonstrated how endowments have decreased their exposure to equities by redistributing these assets to alternative investments.